What makes an image realistic?: Limited-memory observer

 \section{Limited-memory observer}

 Here we elaborate on the relationship between the batched universal critic and an ideal observer in a sequential prediction task.
-The observer assigns values $T(\x)$ to images $\x$.
-Assume we ask the observer to maximize
+Assume an observer assigns a value $T(\x)$ to an image $\x$.
+Further assume we ask the observer to